TGA regulatory framework

 At the pre-market stage the TGA acquires the information necessary for a decision about whether or not to register, list or include therapeutic goods on the Australian Register of Therapeutic Goods (ARTG).
 It can do this through accepting certification, actively evaluating information supplied by sponsors or manufacturers, or by direct inspection.

-Low-risk medicines, including most complementary medicines, receive a lesser degree of checking than high risk products, and are listed (Aust L) on the ARTG.
+Medicines containing low-risk ingredients, including most complementary medicines, receive a lesser degree of checking than higher risk products, and are listed (Aust L) on the ARTG.
 The listing process is based on the certification of claims by sponsors.
-For these low-risk products, regulation centres on the safety of the product and the consistency of the manufacturing process; less emphasis is placed on assessing the evidence for the claims being made.
+For products containing low-risk ingredients, regulation centres on the safety of the product and the consistency of the manufacturing process; less emphasis is placed on assessing the evidence for the claims being made.

 Products carrying a higher risk, which include all prescription medicines, receive a higher degree of checking and, if found to comply, are registered (Aust R) on the ARTG.
 Registration involves the evaluation of data related to safety, manufacturing and efficacy.
 Thus, when taking a therapeutic good that is registered on the ARTG, Australians can be confident that the product does not only meet safety and quality criteria, but that it has been demonstrated to have the claimed effect.